The care you need, at home

 Your contribution will depend on your income and assets.
 To determine your contribution to your Support at Home program, you must have your income and assets assessed by Services Australia.
 The government will fully fund clinical care, and contributions for other services will be based on means testing.

-It’s our responsibility to collect your contribution on behalf of the Government and we will do this by direct debit.
+It’s our responsibility to collect your contribution on behalf of the government and we will do this by direct debit.

 We’re here to help.
 You can always ask your care manager, call us on 08 8131 2000 during business hours, or click the link below to send us an email: